-The Seb castle, which lies in a village with the same name located 25 kilometres southwest of the city of Saravan, is a work of human hands and is considered as a sign of identity, life and history of Baluchestan.
-The word Seb means a place with many springs.
+The ancient castle of Seb, which lies in a village with the same name located 25 kilometres southwest of the city of Saravan, is a work of human hands and is considered as a sign of identity, life and history of Baluchestan.
+The word Seb- the castle’s name- means a place with many springs.

-This castle, which mirrors the entire history of the Safavid rulers, is among the 27 historic monuments of the province that are still in place.
+This castle, which mirrors the entire history of the Safavid rulers, is among 27 historic monuments in the province that are still in place.

-What follows are photos of the castle retrieved from various sources:
+What follows are photos of the ancient castle of Seb retrieved from various sources: